mnr/writing-wip/Do-Ye0n_lives_on.md

 Moving from level one to level three housing isn't the normal progression.
 Normal is level one to level two.
 Years later, level two to level three.
 But today he sips strong coffee, turns off the mirror health diagnostics, and leaves his bed unmade.

+Leaving his level one apartment had been easy.

+1. Pack his shit in one biodegradable bag.

+2. Walk two blocks to the new place.
+Level one, two, and three housing is co-mingled.

-Leaving his level one apartment was easy.
-Pack his shit, walk two blocks, open a new door, walk in, toss the box in the closet.
-He clasps his hands behind his back and looks out the window at the sunny day.
+3. Open a new door, walk in, toss the bag in the closet.

+He clasps his hands behind his back and looks out his new window at the sunny day.
 There is a tree cresting over the apartment building across the street.
 Maybe there is a park nearby.

 The bathroom (*he has a private bathroom*) doesn't stink of urine or bleach; just a faint orange scent.
 His window (a *window!*) displays the Willamette river.
 The ferries to Vancouver and Astoria leave for the second trip of the day.

-He doesn't work at home.
-This job requires serious bandwidth and there are legal concerns about who is contacting who and why.
-Do-Ye0n strolls to the subway, smiling at the neighbors, reading the news feed.
+But he cannot gloat for long.
+The job at Alpha60 requires serious bandwidth and there are legal concerns about who is contacting who and why.
+Do-Ye0n locks the door behind him and strolls to the subway, smiling at the neighbors, reading his news feed.

 Do-Ye0n has a desk in a warehouse of desks.
 The internet flows through the office like an invisible river at flood plain.
 It feeds whirlpools of data to the fifty-seven people on the inside of a Faraday cage.
 None of the data leaks out of the office, but those fifty-seven find profitable ways to bring data in.